.

 1 clove = 1/4 teaspoon dried, dehydrated or powdered garlic

 Different gourmet varieties vary in intensity, heat and taste.
 Most fresh hardneck garlic is stronger than softneck garlic bulbs from the store.
 Go easy on the garlic at first until you determine your particular preference.
-Remember, it is easier to add more but impossible to subtract!
+Remember, it is easy to add more but impossible to subtract!
+Flavor intensity can be influenced by type of garlic, curing of garlic, cooking time and how you chop garlic.

 In general, garlic flavor becomes milder the longer you cook it.
 Some garlic varieties, such as Romanian Red and Parvin remain hot and flavorful throughout the cooking process.
 Raw garlic is the hottest and baked garlic the mildest!